 You want to do all you can to reduce the perennial problems of homeless animals.

-You work with animals, and have the temperament, compassion to be a pet foster parent.
+You work with animals, and have the temperament, and experience to be a pet foster parent.

 Each week, thousands of animals needlessly end up in shelters, pounds, slaughterhouses and as bait in dog fights through no fault of their own.
 Many shelters and rescue groups rely on networks of compassionate foster parents to provide a temporary home to pets that they would not otherwise be able to save, due to limited space.
 A vast majority of foster pets are happy, healthy animals who have had the mis-fortune to become homeless.
 Cats, dogs, puppies, kittens, rabbits and other animals need a safe, nurturing refuge until they find a new family to adopt love and care for them.